timtadh/hackthology/hackthology/content/blog/lexmachine-dfa.md

    finite automatons (NFA).
 3. How to more deterministic automatons improve on the solution presented by NFAs
-4. And a brief sketch describing the conversion from regular expressions to automatons.

 ## The Lexical Analysis Problem